-Mutation Testing: Given the challenges associated with evaluating the quality of a test suite, my research has designed efficient ways to perform test assessment through mutation analysis.
-Presenting and evaluating automated techniques for both real-world Java programs and relational database schemas, some examples of papers (Just2012b) ,(Wright2014) , and (McMinn2019) .
+Mutation Testing: Given the challenges associated with judging the quality of a test suite, my research has designed efficient and useful ways to perform test assessment through mutation analysis.
+Presenting and evaluating automated techniques for both real-world Java programs and relational database schemas, some examples of papers include (Just2012b) ,(Wright2014) , and (McMinn2019) .

 Regression Testing: Since software is often incrementally developed, my work on regression testing has created automated ways to efficiently and effectively run test suites for complex programs.
-Some examples of papers that present and evaluate regression testing techniques (Walcott2006) ,(Lin2014) , and (Lin2017) .
+Some examples of papers that present and evaluate regression testing techniques include (Walcott2006) ,(Lin2014) , and (Lin2017) .
 Leading the way in the realistic assessment of regression testing, recent papers such as (Paterson2018) and (Paterson2019) show how to conduct rigorous experiments with faults harvested from real programs.

-Search-Based Testing: Using a fitness function as a guide to a suitable solution, search-based methods have shown promise in a many domains.
-My work has focused on creating frameworks to support the development of search-based tools, with (McMinn2016b) being one paper.
+Search-Based Testing: Using a fitness function as a guide to a suitable solution, search-based methods have shown promise in supporting many software engineering tasks.
+My work has focused on creating and maintaining frameworks that support the development of search-based tools, with (McMinn2016b) being one paper.
 Papers such as (Conrad2010a) and (Kukunas2010a) describe and assess other search-based solutions to software engineering challenges.

-Research Methods: My surveys of the research landscape in the field of software testing provide a starting point for individuals exploring this field, with (Kapfhammer2004) and (Kapfhammer2010) being examples of papers.
-Moreover, papers like (Kapfhammer2016) and (McMinn2016) illustrate ways in which I have articulated a research agenda for the field of software engineering that stresses, for instance, the need for well-tested statistical methods.
-I have also written papers, such as (Alsharif2018a) and (Alsharif2018b) that explain how to replicate my research results.
+Research Methods: My surveys of software testing techniques provide a starting point for people exploring this field, with (Kapfhammer2004) and (Kapfhammer2010) being examples of such articles.
+Papers like (Kapfhammer2016) and (McMinn2016) show how I have articulated a research agenda for the field of software engineering that stresses, for instance, the need for well-tested statistical methods.
+I have also written papers, such as (Alsharif2018a) and (Alsharif2018b) , that explain how to replicate my research results.

 Do you work in one of these areas and are you interested in collaborating with me on a project?
 If so, then please contact me with your ideas.